-All brands that use push notifications as a marketing strategy, use them as a part of a larger campaign, not only to push traffic to their content.
+All brands that use push notifications as a marketing strategy, use them as a part of a larger campaign, and not only to push traffic to their content.

 Brands like National Geographic and Ford have successfully leveraged the power of push notifications to get customers engaged with their content.

 - 80% of Internet users own a smartphone.
 (Source: Smart Insights Mobile Marketing Stats)

 - 50% of those smartphone users look at their smartphones as soon as they wake up.
 (Source: Express Pigeon)

 - 52% of mobile device users have push notifications enabled.
 (Source: Localytics Blog)

-Obviously, this is a marketing channel with very high potential for engagement, especially via push notifications.
+Using mobile devices as a marketing channel has a very high potential for engagement, especially via push notifications.

 And not just for mobile devices.
 This stunning graphic from PushCrew shows just how widespread Web (browser-based) Push Notifications are.

-But if your push notifications are struggling to perform, you might wonder what went wrong.
-It calls for a thorough audit of your push notifications.
+But if your push notifications aren’t proving to be effective, you need a thorough audit of the same.

 What is a Push Notification and How it works?

-Let’s start and define push notifications.
-Push notifications are short popup messages sent by a web-based application’s server to the application’s client.
+Push notifications are short popup messages sent by a web-based application server to the client application.

-To understand the definition of push notifications, first, we must under client-server communication.
+To understand the definition of push notifications, we need to clear our concept of the client-server communication.